Jewish Life and Culture in Poland, Past and Present

 • Piotrkowska Street highlight drive (Art Nouveau façades, film-related statues).

-• Revitalized 19th‑century factory complex—red-brick architecture, good restrooms.
+• Manufaktura complex (exterior walk): Revitalized 19th‑century factory complex—red-brick architecture

 • Comfort stop in Czestochowa, drive by Old Synagogue site